 This article provides in-depth information into What is an Entrepreneur?
-What Entrepreneur do?
-Degrees for Entrepreneur, Steps to become Entrepreneur and much more.
+What Entrepreneurs do?
+Degrees for Entrepreneurs, Steps to become an Entrepreneur and much more

 The truth about entrepreneurs is that they can come from any corner of the world.
-An entrepreneur can be your neighbour, your close friend, or a family member!
+An entrepreneur can be your neighbor, your close friend, or a family member!

 Without a good idea on what your audience wants, you won’t have a product to sell.
 If you don’t have a product to sell, you can’t make money out of it.
 As an entrepreneur, you are expected to bring to the table a lot of niche, convenient ideas or products.

 The problem with most entrepreneurs is that even though the product or idea may sound great on paper, in practicality, they do not possess at least one of the three following vital traits.